About: The whole gang

 "Yes.
 He's really gone."
 Scotty confirms.

 "Good.
 Then maybe you can put it behind you as well.
-Perhaps you can finally
+Perhaps you can finally move on."

 "I don't know how...."
 Scotty says and he hides face against Jordan's shoulder.
 William pulls Kevin away.